zokrezyl/yndronix/README.md

 ## yndronix and yetty OS

-yndronix is the **base OS layer for yetty OS**. yetty is a GPU-accelerated terminal that renders rich content — plots, images, video, GUIs — alongside text; yndronix is the self-contained Linux userland it stands on when it runs on Android.
-In other words, yndronix is the rootfs/runtime foundation, and yetty is the interface and application surface built on top of it.
+yndronix is a **basic OS-like environment for yetty OS (YOS)**.

+YOS was written to distribute **"build once, run everywhere" apps** — applications built on the yetty terminal's features, packaged so they run anywhere yetty runs, from a single build.
+To make that work, YOS provides a basic, self-contained OS-like environment underneath those apps in each place it runs — including **yetty in the browser**.

+yndronix is that environment on Android: the self-contained Linux userland a yetty app can rely on being present, delivered without root, without a VM, and without syscall emulation.
+It is the substrate YOS apps run *in*, not something layered on top of yetty.

 ---